sifzerda/pool/README.md

 This was built with React, Matter.js, Node, Javascript, and CSS.
 Game was divided up into the smallest working components/units.
 It reused my asteroids code as template, changing the asteroids to pool balls.

 The hardest part was getting the shot-taking mechanic to work and took a lot of playing around.
-Everything else was simpler.

 Things learned:
 - More experience with Matter.js; '2D.5' ball physics and